SomaLogic/SomaDataIO/README.md

 ## Overview

-This document accompanies the R package `SomaDataIO`, which loads the SomaLogic Operating Co., Inc. proprietary data file called an `*.adat`.
+This document accompanies the `SomaDataIO` R package, which loads the SomaLogic Operating Co., Inc. proprietary data file called an `*.adat`.
-The package provides auxiliary functions for extracting relevant information from the ADAT object once in the R environment.
+The package provides auxiliary functions for manipulating, wrangling, and extracting relevant information from the ADAT object once in the R environment.
 Basic familiarity with the R environment is assumed, as is the ability to install contributed packages from the Comprehensive R Archive Network (CRAN).

 If you run into any issues/problems with `SomaDataIO` full documentation of the most recent